Jiffy Cornbread pancakes with buttermilk are rich and delicious and are perfect for your sweet tooth.

-My pancakes don’t usually come out in perfect circular shape, and you know what?
+My pancakes don’t usually come out in perfect circular shape or round pancake form, and you know what?
 That’s fine.
 They still taste incredible.

 How much sugar is in Jiffy cornbread mix?

-- If you don’t add anything to the cornbread mix, it contains 8g of sugar.
+- If you don’t add anything to the cornbread mix, Jiffy contains 8g of sugar.

 - You can find the nutritional information below for the pancakes.

 Check out the Jiffy Cornbread pancakes card below, grab those ingredients, and start cooking!
-I love this recipe and I think you’ll love this one, too.
+I love this amazing cornbread pancake recipe, and I think you’ll love this one, too.
 We all fell in love with it and crave it daily.

 Then, share your comments below and share a picture of your pancakes on the Pinterest Pin!
 If you made any changes or added something different, be sure to share it with us.